August 22nd - 28th, 2019

 Natural Exposures is working with an authorized concessionaire within national park regulations.

-Dan will phone each guest personally prior to trip time to discuss camera gear and make suggestions for what to bring.
+Dan will phone each guest prior to trip time to discuss camera gear and make suggestions for what to bring.
 Please feel free to email at any time if you have questions regarding camera gear for the trip.

-Licenses can be purchased at the lodge.
+Licenses can be purchased at the lodge (cash only).
 Aside from incredible bear viewing, this area has world-class salmon fishing.
 Late July through August and early September provide good opportunities for silver salmon, Dolly Varden char, pink and chum salmon, and also sometimes offshore halibut.
 The lodge has a fishing guide who takes guests out, along with a supply of spin or fly gear available for rent.
 Limit two per day for salmon and halibut.

 Testimonials from Natural Exposures' Explorers